olehmberg/winter/README.md

 **Data Loading**: WInte.r provides readers for standard data formats such as CSV, XML and JSON.
 In addition, WInte.r offers a specialized JSON format for representing tabular data from the Web together with meta-information about the origin and context of the data, as used by the [Web Data Commons (WDC) Web Tables Corpora](http://www.webdatacommons.org/webtables/index.html).

 **Pre-processing**: During pre-processing you prepare your data for the methods that you are going to apply later on in the integration process.
-WInte.r WebTables provides you with specialised pre-processing methods for tabular data, such as:
+WInte.r WebTables provides you with specialized pre-processing methods for tabular data, such as:
 -	Data type detection
 -	Unit of measurement normalization
 -	Header detection